ikursaev/laptop_auto_brightness/README.md

 # laptop_auto_brightness
 Automatic brightness for laptops running Microsoft Windows.

-Script periodically takes photo using built-in webcam and adjusts your laptops screen brightness based on the photo brightness.
+Script periodically takes photo using built-in webcam and adjusts your laptop screen brightness based on the photo brightness.

 Requires:
 * opencv2